swisschain/Lykke-HftApi-Docs/source/includes/_private-stream.md

 ## Follow updates by orders

-Get the flow of orders updates on the account.
+Get the flow of orders updates from your API account.

 After subscribing you will receive a data stream.
 Packets in the data stream will come after any changes with the active order - placing, matching, canceling, etc.